cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_16.rst

 | Phrase: pay one's way
 | Definition: to pay for oneself or another person; to contribute one's or someone else's portion of the cost.
 | Usage: I appreciate the offer, but I can pay my way!
+|
+| buzzword [(报刊等的)时髦术语,流行行话]
+| Definition: a word or phrase, often an item of jargon, that is fashionable at a particular time or in a particular context.
+|
+| red herring
+| Definition: something, especially a clue, that is or is intended to be misleading or distracting.
+| Usage: the book is fast-paced, exciting, and full of red herrings.

 .. figure:: images/circular_agriculture_fields.jpg